Before Gameday

 We understand that emergencies can arise.
 If you are not able to complete your work assignment due to an emergency:

-PLEASE DO NOT Call and LEAVE A VOICE MESSAGE on this number unless you have no texting abilities- the messages are garbled and hard to understand.
+PLEASE do not call or leave a voice mail on this number unless you have no texting abilities- the messages are garbled and hard to understand.

 What if it is raining, snowing, or other ugly weather? +

-• Be patient!
-There is one person making all of the changes and taking calls about cancelations at the simultaneously so it takes time.
+Be patient!
+There is one person making all of the changes and taking calls about cancelations simultaneously so it takes time.

-• DO NOT text or email me asking if your games are on.
-Text messages and emails from refs asking if their games are on will be deleted.
+DO NOT text or email me asking if your games are on.
+Text messages and emails from referees asking if their games are on will be deleted.
 There is only one of me, and I could be dealing with over 200-300 game cancelations/changes and 20+ sites.

-• Asssume your matches are on! - When your games are not rained out on arbiter - OFTEN, clubs forget to notify me when they close a field.
-So unless Arbiter mentions a field is closed, you MUST assume it is open, EVEN if you have other sources telling you it is closed (remember, your matches could just be moved).
-If once you get there it is canceled, mention that in the Game report as you do get paid for it.
+Asssume your matches are on!
+Often clubs forget to notify me when they close a field.
+So unless Arbiter mentions a field is closed, you must assume it is open, even if you have other sources telling you it is closed (remember, your matches could just be moved).
+If once you get there it is canceled, mention that in the game report as you do get paid for it.

 At The Game